Wed, Dec 25, 2024 | Jumada al-Aakhirah 24, 1446 | DXB ktweather icon0°C

 Where are they located?

-The Al Safa South gate on Sheikh Zayed Road heading towards Abu Dhabi is located right after going down Dubai Water Canal bridge, right in front of MedCare Orthopedics and Spine Hospital.
+The Al Safa South gate on Sheikh Zayed Road heading towards Abu Dhabi is located after going down Dubai Water Canal bridge, right in front of MedCare Orthopedics and Spine Hospital.

-The toll gate on the other side – in the direction going towards Sharjah – is located between United Arab Bank and Pupil of Fate Motors, right before making a right turn to Al Meydan Street or before taking the ramp going left to Al Hadiqa Road towards Jumeirah.
+The toll gate on the other side – in the direction going towards Sharjah – is located between United Arab Bank and Pupil of Fate Motors, before making a right turn to Al Meydan Street or before taking the ramp going left to Al Hadiqa Road towards Jumeirah.

 Impact of new toll gates

 Al Haddad earlier explained to Khaleej Times: For Al Safa South gate, “we expect to improve flow of traffic allocation between Financial Centre Street and Meydan Street.
-It will reduce right-turn traffic volume from Sheikh Zayed Road to Meydan Street by 15 per cent; and redistribute traffic to use the larger First Al Khail Street and Al Asayel Street."
+It will reduce right-turn traffic volume from Sheikh Zayed Road to Meydan Street by 15 per cent; and redistribute traffic to the larger First Al Khail Street and Al Asayel Street."

 He reiterated that Al Safa South gate is a technical solution linked with the existing northern Al Safa gate.
 “This means there is just a single payment for those passing through both the northern and southern Safa gates within an hour.”

-He also explained with the upcoming Business Bay Crossing gate, "traffic congestion is expected to reduce on Al Khail Road by 12 to 15 per cent, while traffic volume on Al Rabat Street is expected to reduce by 10 to 16 per cent.”
+He also explained that with the upcoming Business Bay Crossing gate, "traffic congestion is expected to reduce on Al Khail Road by 12 to 15 per cent, while traffic volume on Al Rabat Street is expected to reduce by 10 to 16 per cent.”

-Wil Salik fees increase?
+Will Salik fees increase?

 Al Haddad categorically said, “any adjustments to the tariffs are a decision for the RTA and are subject to approval by the Executive Council of Dubai."